-1) Do most adoptive parents go forward with the 1st birth mother who selects them or do they pass & wait for the “perfect” match;
+1) Do most adoptive parents go forward with the first birth mother who selects them or do they pass & wait for the “perfect” match?

 2) What is the average of this happening?

 3) When a birth mother selects an adoptive parent in your program, how likely is it that it results in a successful adoption?